getodk/xforms-spec/_sections/100-encryption.md

 The algorithm name "AES/CFB/PKCS5Padding" in Java implies PKCS#5 padding.
 However, that padding scheme is actually not defined for AES so it is misnamed in Java.
 The PKCS#5 padding scheme is only defined for 8 byte blocks and AES always uses 16 byte blocks.
 What is meant is the equivalent of PKCS#5 for 16 byte blocks which is **PKCS#7**.

-### Key Encryption.
+### Key Encryption

-The AES encryption key is encrypted using the equivalent of the **RSA/NONE/OAEPWithSHA256AndMGF1Padding** algorithm in Java 8 using the RSA public key that is part of the [XForm definition](/#encryption).
+The AES encryption key is encrypted using the equivalent of the **RSA/NONE/OAEPWithSHA256AndMGF1Padding** algorithm in Java 8 using the RSA public key that is part of the [XForm definition](../#encryption).
 The result is base64-encoded.

 ### Signature